Julie Zeglen

 My Favorite Breakup

 My Favorite Breakup is a newsletter sharing anonymous, 100-word stories about the ends of romantic relationships.
-The series has been published weekly since Valentine’s Day 2021.
+The series was published weekly from 2021 through 2024.

 Thriving

-Thriving is a year-long Technical.ly storytelling initiative aimed at collecting and centering the lived experiences of Philadelphia and comparative city residents.
-The goal is to generate insights about the economic opportunities and obstacles along their journeys to financial security and freedom.
+Thriving was a year-long Technical.ly storytelling initiative aimed at collecting and centering the lived experiences of Philadelphia and comparative city residents.
+The goal was to generate insights about the economic opportunities and obstacles along their journeys to financial security and freedom.
 I edited most of the series’ reported features.

 “Americans want fewer prisoners.
 What’s art have to do with it?”